chapel-lang/chapel/doc/rst/platforms/aws.rst

 If all of the above steps have been completed successfully, you should be able to use your cluster to run Chapel programs.
-If you have a cluster with 4 or more compute nodes, you can run the ``make check`` command to test the Chapel installation.
+If you have a cluster with 4 or more compute nodes, you can run ``make check`` from ``CHPL_HOME`` to test the Chapel installation.
 If you have a cluster with less than 4 nodes, you can test your configuration compile and run the ``hello`` program as shown below:

 .. code-block:: bash